dennisluo1/Budget_Planner/README.md

 ## Challenges

 Some of my biggest challenges encountered along the way using CoffeeScript.
 CoffeeScript is very precise when it comes to syntax and a slight space can affect the overall functionality of the code.
 In addition another roadblock was perfecting the set up of the CRUD system.
 In particular the edit/update functionality took quite some time to fix as there were several bugs and other setbacks along the way.
+In addition, one of the fun challenges was coming up with basic math to calculate expenses, savings, and investment and converting it to code.

 ## Opportunities for Future Growth

-The next step of budget planner is to incorporate a budget calculator that will allow users to input their income and receive an estimate of how much they should be saving per month and year on expenses such as: rent, transportation, utilities, food, medical, and personal.
+The next step of this app would be to incorporate a login functionality that will allow users to sign up for an account in order to save their expenses to their account.
+In addition I want to set up an API that will link users bank accounts to Budget Planner.
+With this API, it will allow users to sync their expenses from their accounts to Budget Planner.

-In addition, it will be incredibly important to set up an login/authentication to store users expenses into their personal account.
-Users will be able to not only store their expense history but also information regarding a budget calculation of their income history.
-Ideally, anyone and everyone is allow to use this tool without setting up an account to maintain their privacy.
+In addition I definitely want to use another styling framework in order to fix up the visual appearance of the webpage.

 ## Credits: